keptn/keptn.github.io/content/docs/develop/operate/manifest_installation/index.md

 **Please note:** The WebSocket communications cannot be used when the API is exposed via a `Port-forward`.
 Hence, please add `--suppress-websocket` to **all** CLI commands.

-## Setup Quality Gates for your Existing Services
+## Setup Quality Gates for your existing services

 Now, you are able to continue with the use case as described [here](../../usecases/quality-gates).